 So to meet our ongoing pleading, the driver suddenly flips a U-turn and starts driving like a complete crazy person!
 Weaving around cars and making sharp turns onto narrow side streets to avoid the traffic.
 “Geez, I feel like we’re on the Amazing Race” Liz tells me with a huge smile on her face.
 What a way to be taken to the Storehouse!

-He drops us off at the front and we rush to the door.
+He drops us off at the front and we rush to the door in a complete panic that we can’t be too late for one of the coolest sites in Dublin.
+Luckily, we already had our Guinness Storehouse tickets ready and with us.
 We are nervous when we see that we are the only ones in line, but luckily they let us in.

-The Storehouse museum covers seven floors, all about the history of Guinness.
+The Guinness Storehouse museum covers seven floors, all about the history of Guinness.
 Each floor is dedicated to different parts of the Guinness business; from marketing to bottling, and even the original Lifetime Contract for the property in which it sits on.
 So this place is not going anywhere.

 It’s a thorough museum with a lot of interactive elements, a really great place to visit!
 Being a foreigner and not knowing the history of one of the oldest beers in the world, it is great to learn so much about this brew see the pride the country has for it’s beer.

-Guinness Storehouse – Gravity Bar
+Guinness Storehouse – Gravity Bar: Best Views of Dublin!